-Blend on high for about 1-2 minutes.
-Stop the food processor, scrap down the side every 30 seconds and repeat until the ingredients comes together and forms a sticky batter that is easy to press into a pie dish to form a crust.
-If too dry or crumbly add an extra 1-2 tablespoons of water.
+Blend at high for about 1-2 minutes.
+Stop the food processor, scrape down the side every 30 seconds and repeat until the ingredients come together and form a sticky batter that is easy to press into a pie dish to form a crust.
+If too dry or crumbly, add an extra 1-2 tablespoons of water.

-Press the mixture into a 8 inches non stick removable bottom tart pan.
-You can also use a 8 inches glass pie dish.
+Press the mixture into an 8-inch non-stick removable bottom tart pan.
+You can also use an 8-inch glass pie dish.
 I found the first option easier to unmold and serve beautiful pie.

 Make the filling

 Place all the filling ingredients into a blender or food processor, except the lime zest.

 Blend/process on high until it forms a creamy green batter.
 It should have no lumps.

 Stir in the lime zest with a spatula.

 Pour the avocado key lime filling into the prepared pie base, spread evenly with a spatula, and return to the freezer for 1 hour a least or 3 hours in the fridge.